hermh4cks/Write-ups/picoCTF/Cookies/README.md

 ## Python

 Still trying to get my python to work on this one, it crashes due to a redirect issue, however using grep on the output, it does actually solve this lab before crashing.
 Still something to work on in the future.
+Anythin over around 20 requests breaks it.

 ```python
 #!/usr/bin/env python3